Reviews of Battlestar Galactica (2003) and related work

 Review applies to the first season.

-The fleet has some serious economic problems: a lack of water, fuel, manpower and stable currency.
+The fleet has economic problems: a lack of water, fuel, manpower and stable currency.
 These are aggravated by sabotage and political divisions.
 However, the actual events surrounding these problems, such as drilling for water and mining for fuel, are ignored in favour of the dull negotiations that lead to them.
 The soldier left stranded on Caprica survived and spends a few minutes of each episode wandering around down there until he is recovered, so his impressive sacrifice is cancelled.
 It turns out that the myths about Kobol and Earth may be true, intertwined with a traditionally vague prophecy, but childbearing Cylons are apparently monotheists and produce Jesus.

 TV series, with a total of four seasons.
 Its creators apparently contend that it is not science fiction.
 They say that because they don’t want to be associated with the kind of schlock they themselves put out, but even so, what they say is almost true.
 As usual in American TV SF, it’s a very closely cropped drama, low on the harsh causality of true SF.
 Battlestar represents the subgenre of Star Trek (1966): romantic drama in space.